 Jesus claimed to be God.
 He didn’t leave any other option open.
 His claim must be either true or false, so it is something that should be given serious consideration.

 Jesus’ question to His disciples, “But who do you say that I am?”
-(Matthew 16:15) has several alternatives.
+(Matthew 16:15, New International Version 1984) has several alternatives.

 First, suppose that His claim to be God was false.
 If it was false, then we have only two alternatives.
 He either knew it was false or He didn’t know it was false.